Ankow99/un-seal/README.md

 # un-🦭

-`un-seal` is a confined Snap utility designed to automate the initialization, unsealing, and authorization of Vault applications deployed via Juju.
+`un-seal` is a confined Snap utility designed to automate the initialisation, unsealing, and authorisation of Vault applications deployed via Juju.

 ## Overview

-Deploying a charmed Vault with Juju requires a specific sequence of operations to bootstrap the cluster: initializing the Vault operator, securely managing the generated unseal keys and root token, unsealing individual units, and authorizing the charm to interact with the Vault API.
+Deploying a charmed Vault with Juju requires a specific sequence of operations to bootstrap the cluster: initialising the Vault operator, securely managing the generated unseal keys and root token, unsealing individual units, and authorising the charm to interact with the Vault API.

 `un-seal` streamlines this workflow into a single interactive command.
 It is designed for security-conscious environments, supporting split-file credential storage and GPG encryption (compatible with hardware tokens such as YubiKey) to facilitate separation of duties.

 The tool automatically detects the state of the cluster and performs the necessary actions:

-1. Cluster Initialization: Generates key shares and the root token, encrypts them individually to a specified directory, and unseals the cluster.
+1. Cluster Initialisation: Generates key shares and the root token, encrypts them individually to a specified directory, and unseals the cluster.
 2. Cluster Unsealing: Detects sealed units (e.g., following a restart), decrypts the necessary keys from storage, and brings the cluster online.

 ## Features

-* Automated Leader Detection: Queries the Juju model to identify and target the application leader for initialization.
+* Automated Leader Detection: Queries the Juju model to identify and target the application leader for initialisation.
 * Auto-Healing: Detects units in failure states (e.g., `hook failed`, `service not running`) and automatically triggers a service restart via `juju exec` to recover stuck units without manual intervention.
 * Dependency Validation: Pre-checks the `mysql-router` subordinate status to verify database connectivity.
 Fails if the backend is unreachable to prevent indefinite hanging.
-* Version Compatibility: Automatically analyzes the charm channel to distinguish between Legacy (<=1.8) and Modern Vault.
+* Version Compatibility: Automatically analyses the charm channel to distinguish between Legacy (<=1.8) and Modern Vault.
 Adjusts logic dynamically
 * Multi-File Credential Storage: Stores the root token and each unseal key in separate GPG-encrypted files (e.g., `vault_token.gpg`, `vault_key1.gpg`).
 This architecture supports the separation of duties by allowing keys to be distributed among different operators.
 * Hardware-Backed Security: fully integrates with GPG, enabling the use of smart cards and YubiKeys for encryption and decryption operations.
 Uses internal loopback pinentry to request passwords directly in the terminal, eliminating the need for external GUI/TUI popups.
 * Resilient Credential Loading: Implements a three-tier logic to retrieve keys: